galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/GalaxyScientists/index.md

     Galaxy Scientists
 1. **Leadership roles**
     First term (duration of term was not defined, likely to be about 1 year) representatives
-    * Maria Doyle, Peter !MacCallum Cancer Centre, Melbourne, Australia
+    * Maria Doyle, Peter MacCallum Cancer Centre, Melbourne, Australia
     * Frederik Coppens, VIB Gent, Belgium
 1. **Recognition** by GalaxyProject.org
 1. **Email list or forum** for discussion of end-user topics.
 NOT “how to”, but rather defining strategies and/or suggestions to improve the end-user experience